Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Easy to install
 - After soldering everything, connect the Raspberry Pi Pico with a USB cable to your computer while pressing BOOT, drop the [uf2 file](/Builds) to the USB folder poping out and enjoy your device.
 If it makes smoke, check for shorts with a multimeter.
 - If you want to modify the code and compile it, use the [Arduino IDE](https://www.arduino.cc/en/software) equipped with the [RP2040 core for Arduino IDE](https://github.com/earlephilhower/arduino-pico).
-Then from the Arduino library manager install the [PNGEnc library](https://github.com/bitbank2/PNGenc) and the [Adafruit Neopixel for Arduino IDE](https://github.com/adafruit/Adafruit_NeoPixel), choose the Waveshare RP2040 PiZero and compile/upload with the default options.
+Then from the Arduino library manager install the [PNGEnc library](https://github.com/bitbank2/PNGenc) (read the dev notes) and the [Adafruit Neopixel for Arduino IDE](https://github.com/adafruit/Adafruit_NeoPixel), choose the Waveshare RP2040 PiZero and compile/upload with the default options.

 ## Easy to use
 - Switch the device on without touching anything, the LED flashes green, images are recorded automatically.
 This is perfect for the Game Boy Camera for example.
 Multi-prints is of course supported.